PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Introduction

-\textbf{Contributions.} Our main contributions are as follows: \begin{itemize} \item We initiate the study of the P3EFT framework to bridge the gap between PEFT and PPFT. \item To show a specific instance of P3EFT, we design a novel scheme named PrivTuner, where the model owner and external devices collaboratively implement secure and efficient fine-tuning tasks.
-Specifically, PrivTuner is supported by LoRA and FHE, which could significantly reduce the training burden and ensure both model and data security. \item We investigate the time and energy consumption models within PrivTuner from both the server and device perspectives.
+\item We investigate the time and energy consumption models within PrivTuner from both the server and device perspectives.
 We also provide a metric to evaluate the overall privacy protection level of PrivTuner.
-A joint problem is formulated by optimizing computation capacities, wireless communication resources and FHE settings to minimize energy consumption while maximizing privacy protection. \item A resource allocation (RA) algorithm employing both branch and bound (B\&B) and fractional programming techniques is devised to solve the formulated problem effectively.
+A joint problem is formulated by optimizing computation capacities, wireless communication resources and FHE settings to minimize energy consumption while maximizing privacy protection. \item A resource allocation algorithm employing both branch and bound (B\&B) and fractional programming techniques is devised to solve the formulated problem effectively.
 Time complexity, solution quality and convergence analysis are also provided.
 Experimental results validate the effectiveness and superiority of our algorithm.

 \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:review} presents preliminaries and Section \ref{secRelated} reviews related work.
 The PrivTuner scheme and its consumption models are introduced in Section \ref{sec:system}.
 Section~\ref{secConsumption} models the consumption and privacy protection within PrivTuner.
 Section \ref{sec:problem} presents the problem formulation in detail.
 Section~\ref{sec:algorithm} introduces our RA algorithm with time, solution and convergence analysis.
 Section \ref{sec:experimental results} gives the fitting performance, experimental setting and results.
 Section \ref{sec:7} concludes the paper.